-According to the Ombudsman, doctors from MdM visited the facility 3 times a week.
-Support was also provided by the Portuguese Red Cross (CVP) and urgent situations are referred to the hospital.
-The Ombudsman has in the past considered that medical visits should be more frequent and expressed concerns regarding the non-provision of psychological assistance.788 According to the Ombudsman, the medical room improved in 2019.789
+According to the Ombudsperson, in 2020, the medical room was improved and doctors from MdM visited the facility 3 times a week.
+856 In the past, support was also provided by the Portuguese Red Cross and urgent situations were referred to the hospital but this information has not been confirmed in the latest report.
+The Ombudsperson has in the past considered that medical visits should be more frequent and expressed concerns regarding the non-provision of psychological assistance.857